lapalme/gophipy/README.md

 # GoPhiPy : an AMR to ENGLISH VERBALIZER

-GoPhiPY (*Generation Of Parenthesized Human Input in Python*) is a system for generating a literal reading of Abstract Meaning Representation (AMR) structures.
+GoPhiPy (*Generation Of Parenthesized Human Input in Python*) is a system for generating a literal reading of Abstract Meaning Representation (AMR) structures.
 The system, written in Python, uses a symbolic approach to transform the original rooted graph into a tree of constituents which is used as input for [jsRealB](https://github.com/rali-udem/JSrealB "GitHub - rali-udem/JSrealB: A JavaScript bilingual text realizer for web development") to realize an English sentence.

-This is a Python (re)implementation of GoPhi ([described in this paper](documentation/GoPhi.pdf)) which used Prolog for the tree to tree transformation between the AMR and the syntactic representation given as input to jsRealB.
+This is a Python (re)implementation of GoPhi ([described in this paper](https://github.com/rali-udem/gophi/blob/master/documentation/GoPhi.pdf)) which used Prolog for the tree to tree transformation between the AMR and the syntactic representation given as input to jsRealB.
 This version makes use of Python classes to represent the syntactic representation which is then serialized to the appropriate format.

-More information about the design and the rationale of the system [in this paper](documentation/GoPhiPy.pdf).
+More information about the design and the rationale of the system [in this paper](docs/GoPhiPy.pdf).

 # Running GoPhiPy